Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 The Roosevelt Bar offers a more polished cocktail setting compared to some of Beacon’s more casual beer-focused spots.
 Tucked just off Main Street, it has a darker, more intimate feel that leans into classic cocktail bar aesthetics without feeling overly formal.

 The menu typically includes well-executed staples like Old Fashioneds and Manhattans alongside rotating seasonal creations.
-It’s the kind of place where you can sit at the bar, talk through the menu, and take your time with a drink rather than rushing through a quick round.
+It’s a place where you can sit at the bar, talk through the menu, and take your time with a drink rather than rushing through a quick round.
 The space works well for date nights or smaller groups looking for something a bit more refined than a brewery taproom.

 If your Beacon night out calls for thoughtfully made cocktails in a quieter setting, The Roosevelt Bar adds balance to the town’s otherwise beer-heavy lineup.